ayushi-agrawal-98/Tree/README.md

 The `JAVA PROJECTS` view allows you to manage your dependencies.
 More details can be found [here](https://github.com/microsoft/vscode-java-dependency#manage-dependencies).

 # ToDo
-1. CountOfLargerRightChild
+1. CountOfLargerRightChild [Done]
-2. CountOfLargerLeftChild
+2. CountOfLargerLeftChild [Done]
-3. CountOfLargerRightSubtree
+3. CountOfLargerRightSubtree [self]
-4. CountOfLargerLeftSubtree
+4. CountOfLargerLeftSubtree [self]
-5. CountOfBothLeftAndRightChild (using custome class)
+5. CountOfLargerLeftAndRightChild (using custome class)
-6. CountOfBothLeftAndRightSubtree (using custom class)
+6. CountOfLargerLeftAndRightSubtree (using custom class)
 7. Find winner from negatives and positives (using enum)